April 29, 2025

 • Create a buzz around your videos with an exclusive “watch page”

-What’s the difference between a YouTube Premiere and a Live?
+What's the difference between instant Premiere and Live?

-Premieres mix key features of traditional videos and livestreams.
-Premieres are pre-recorded and uploaded in the same way as a traditional video, but you can play the recording live to your audience with a dedicated chatbox.
+Premieres combine key features of traditional videos and livestreams.
+They're pre-recorded and uploaded like a standard video, but you can play the recording live to your audience with a dedicated chatbox for real-time interaction.
 Some creators direct viewers from their livestreams straight to a Premiere to generate excitement around a launch, new episode, or product.
+This cross-promotion strategy helps maintain viewer momentum across different content formats.

 Featured articles: